Oh My Food Recipes

 • Whisk and mix it very well.

-• Then, turn on the fire small to medium and keep stirring it.
+• Then, turn on the fire small and keep stirring it.

 • Until it thickens and let it cool down a little bit.